-This section is ~ 10 km east of the Gaspar Hernández section (F-F'; Fig. 2), and also correspond to the IM3 unit, although the basement here consist of the Jagua Clara serpentinite-matrix mélange.
-The bedding trends N90-110° E and dips 60-75° toward the south.
+This section is $\sim 10$ km east of the Gaspar Hernández section (F-F'; Fig. 2), and also correspond to the IM3 unit, although the basement here consists of the Jagua Clara serpentinitematrix mélange.
+The bedding trends N90-110° E and dips $60-75^{\circ}$ toward the south.
 The section can be subdivided into two subsections, where facies show a crudely finning-upward evolution.
-The lower part exposes ~ 24 m (from 30 to 54 m in Fig. 4) of massive and matrix-supported, muddy-sandy polymictic breccia and conglomerate, with cm-sized clasts of ophiolitic, metamorphic and sedimentary rocks (Gm).
+The lower part exposes $\sim$ 24 m (from 30 to 54 m in Fig. 4) of massive and matrix-supported, muddy-sandy polymictic breccia and conglomerate, with cm-sized clasts of ophiolitic, metamorphic and sedimentary rocks (Gm).
 Ophiolitic clasts are composed of serpentinite, peridotite, and various types of gabbro, dolerite and volcanic rocks.
 Metamorphic clasts consist of eclogite, blueschist, metagabbro and felsic orthogneiss.
-Sedimentary clasts are typical lithologies of IM1 unit, as brown graded sandstone, white fine-grained tuff and tuffaceous siltstone, limestone and mundstone.
+Sedimentary clasts are typical lithologies of IM1 unit, as brown, graded sandstone, white finegrained tuff and tuffaceous siltstone, limestone and mudstone.
 The matrix of the breccia is medium-to-coarse-grained sandstone, rich in serpentinite grains.
-In the upper part of the section, breccias have a clastsupported fabric (Gp) and are overlain by ~ 16 m of well-bedded and normally-graded coarse- to fine-grained sandstones.
+In the upper part of the section, breccias have a clast-supported fabric (Gp) and are overlain by $\sim 16 \,\mathrm{m}$ of well-bedded and normally graded coarse- to fine-grained sandstones.
 The contacts between these sandstone beds are commonly scoured.
-Sandstones contain reworked foraminifera of upper Paleocene age (Escuder-Viruete, 2009).
+Sandstones contain reworked foraminifera of middle to upper Paleocene age (Escuder-Viruete, 2009), so they are younger in age.